Opportunities at the Museum of Health Care:

 SALARY: Competitive & commensurate with experience.

-START DATE: Exact start date to be determined, no later than January 8th, 2019
+START DATE: Exact start date to be determined, expected for mid-January 2019.

 The successful candidate will possess:

-• A degree in a field that is applicable to the mandate of the Museum,
+• A degree and/or diploma in a field that is applicable to the mandate of the Museum

 • Knowledge of Canadian history;

-• A demonstrated ability to work effectively with exhibition teams and advisory committees;
+• A demonstrated ability to work effectively with teams and committees.

 Additionally, bilingual ability in written and spoken French will be considered ‘an asset’.